0x09/hfsfuse/README.md

 catattr -r user.com.apple.ResourceFork file | xxd -r -p
 ```

-Other, user-created extended attributes are not currently supported as their on-disk structure is not fully specified.

 ## Mac OS Classic file permissions
 HFS+ filesystems created on Mac OS Classic do not contain the typical set of Unix ownership and permission information for files and folders.